 Before purchasing your lift pass, talk to your ski school or private instructor, they'll be able to recommend the most suitable lift pass for your needs depending on where they're going to take you and your ski and snowboard level.
 Many ski schools also sell discounted ski passes to those booking a lesson with them, ask when reserving your course.

 Are beginner ski passes available in Les Arcs?

-Yes, there are one-day beginner ski passes available for each of the villages in Les Arcs: one for Arc 1600 & Arc 1800 (excluding the Transarc lift), one combining Arc 2000 & Villaroger (excluding the Funiculaire, Varet, Aiguille Rouge & Grand Col lifts), one for Peisey-Vallandry and another one for Villaroger (including the Replat, Plan Violettes and Droset chairlifts).
+Yes, there are one-day beginner ski passes available for each of the villages in Les Arcs: one for Arc 1600 and Arc 1800 (excluding the Transarc lift), one combining Arc 2000 and Villaroger (excluding the Funiculaire, Varet, Aiguille Rouge and Grand Col lifts), one for Peisey-Vallandry and another one for Villaroger (including the Replat, Plan Violettes and Droset chairlifts).
 These passes offer discounts for children aged five to 12 years old and seniors aged 65 to 74 years old.
 They can only be purchased at the ski pass offices in resort.